-Shawnee Community College requires internship experiences for many of its occupational certificate and degree programs.
+Shawnee Community College requires internship experiences for some occupational certificate and degree programs.
 Students may or may not receive remuneration for their work experience at the discretion of the entity providing the internship site.
 However, internships at the college will not be paid with work-study funds.